 A transformation is a function taking a collection as argument.
 A collection is an organized set of elements.
-The MGS language handles several kind of collections including, sets, bags, sequences and array-like data structure called GBFs.
-A square lattice, as pictured in the left of figure 1 is a special case of GBF.
+The MGS language handles several kinds of collections including sets, bags, sequences and array-like data structures called GBF.
+A square lattice, as pictured on the left of figure 1 is a special case of GBF.

-It is usual for physicists to work with an hexagonal lattice, because such tiling of the plane respect more symmetries in the expression of fundamental physical laws than a square lattice.
-We can transpose our transformation in such tiling, cf. the two diagrams at the right of figure 1.
-In this case, the pattern $\beta$ involves a 7 cells subdomain.
+It is usual for physicists to work with an hexagonal lattice, because such a tiling of the plane respect more symmetries in the expression of fundamental physical laws than a square lattice.
+We can transpose our transformation in such a tiling, cf. the two diagrams on the right of figure 1.
+In this case, the pattern $\beta$ involves a 7 cells sub-domain.